 This subject provides an insight into the complexities and challenges of making business decisions in an Australian setting.
 Working in small teams, students will conduct research, analyse, evaluate and propose practical solutions to an assigned business planning or business development exercise.
 This will be supported by online modules and seminar work equipping the students with knowledge of approaches, tools and techniques for completing the task and an understanding of report formats appropriate for conveying the results.
 During the practicum, in-depth research will be undertaken in identifying the scope, opportunities constraints and recommendations of the exercise.
 Students will learn to: work with unstructured and incomplete information in Australian business settings, to develop research and networks to support their enquiry, to work successfully in teams, to present their findings and seek and receive constructive feedback in a range of settings.
 Students will also be encouraged to plan, reflect and modify their approaches to improve the outcomes of their efforts in managing the business project.

-Note: this subject is available as an intensive subject during the Summer and Winter semesters, and as a semester-long subject during Semesters 1 and 2.
+Note: this subject is available as an intensive subject during the Summer and Winter semesters, and as a semester-long subject during Semester 1.
 For the semester-long subject students will be required to attend a virtual weekly meeting with the host organisation.
 The meeting will occur on either a Wednesday or a Friday afternoon (AEST), time to be determined by the host organisaton.
 Students must be available for both time periods, even though you will only attend meet with the company during one of the time periods.
 This is to enable allocation to a suitable project.

 Intended learning outcomes